cyber-sushi/makima/README.md

 > [!IMPORTANT]
-> App-specific bindings are currently only supported on Hyprland, Sway, Plasma Wayland and all X11 sessions.\
+> App-specific bindings are currently only supported on Hyprland, Sway, Niri, Plasma Wayland and all X11 sessions.\
 > Some applications, like Flatpaks for example, will have names like `org.mozilla.firefox`.\
 > On Wayland, make sure that the `XDG_CURRENT_DESKTOP` environment variable is set, othewise Makima won't be able to use application-specific bindings.
 >